sacjs/website/_posts/2016-07-23-nodebots_day.md

 The goal at the end of the day is for everyone to have a working, Javascript-powered robot that will go to battle against two other robots in a sumo ring.
 The last bot standing moves on to the next round until one remains!
 And after the battle is over, **you get to take your robot home with you!**

 Creativity is actively encouraged!
 Control your bot from your cellphone!
-Great a hammer-like weapon out of popsicle sticks!
+Create a hammer-like weapon out of popsicle sticks!
 If you can think it up, try to do it!

 *   **What is included in my ticket?**